0xcert/framework/docs/connectors/ethereum-api.md

 ### getConnectedUser()

-An `asynchronous` class instance `function` which returns data of the currently signed in Bitski user.
-Will throw if no user is signed in.
+An `asynchronous` class instance `function` which returns data of the currently signed-in Bitski user.
+Will throw error if no user is signed in.

 **Result:**

-An object representing Bitski user.
+An object representing a Bitski user.

 **Example:**